What Causes a Smelly Scalp?

 Too many shampoo-free days

-Just like not shampooing enough can be problematic, so can washing too much with the wrong products.
-Regular use of shampoos with heavy detergent loads will lead to over-stripping of strands.
-And while squeaky-clean hair may be the goal, the scalp compensates by amping up oil production.
+Just like not shampooing enough can be problematic, so is washing too much with the wrong products.
+Regular use of shampoos with heavy detergents will lead to over-stripping of strands.
+And while squeaky-clean hair may be the goal, ironically, the scalp compensates by amping up oil production.

 Hormonal imbalances and stress

-Anxiety and stress both interfere with hormonal function and can result in additional oil production and inflammatory acne on the scalp.
+Anxiety and stress both interfere with hormonal function and can result in additional oil production and irritation on the scalp.

 Wearing a hat

 Consider this simple fact: Hair keeps your scalp warm.
 Add a hat to the mix and the temperature climbs, allowing bacteria to benefit from the sweaty situation.

 Be sure to wash your hats and scarves often to avoid any unwanted bacteria from making a home on your head.